ImanKasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## PDF Metadata Analysis

-- I used the ExifTool utility in PowerShell to examine the metadata of the file named GoodJobMayor.pdf.
+- I used ExifTool in PowerShell to inspect the metadata of the file GoodJobMayor.pdf.
-- The metadata revealed additional details, including information that appears to expose the attacker’s name.
+- The metadata revealed additional information, including details that may indicate the attacker’s alias or identity.
 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%207.png?raw=true">

 ## Commands Used